immutablue/immutablue-custom/README.md

 - Have a look at `packages/packages.custom-50-example.yaml` and `packages/template.packages.custom-00-template.yaml`.
 Copy the latter to a new file, or make tweaks to the formal.
     - The syntax overall should be straight forward, there are comments that are should describe things and what they do.
     - If there are questions open an issue.
 - Add anything you want into `post_install.sh` for your customization.
-Such as pulling in your dotfiles for your user, cloning repos, etc.
+Such as pulling in your dotfiles for your user, cloning repos, etc. For an example of what could be done, check out how this is done in [Hyacinth Macaw](https://gitlab.com/immutablue/hyacinth-macaw/-/blob/master/post_install.sh?ref_type=heads).
+There really is endless possibilities of what you can do.
+    - When writing your `post_install.sh` it is best to write it in a way that it can handle being ran multiple times in a row without negative effects (its ran on every update).
-- Run `make build` and follow rebasing below
+- Run `make all` and follow rebasing below
+    - If you are using nvidia, you can make use of `Immutablue Cyan` by simply passing `NVIDIA=1` in your `make` command: `make NVIDIA=1 build`

 ## Rebasing